-Personnel expenditures increased by \$56,477, which constituted the net effect of an increase in health insurance and retirement benefits expenditures and a scheduled 3.0 percent general salary increase, partially offset by a decrease in employees receiving the
+Personnel expenditures increased by \$56,477, which constituted the net effect of an increase in health insurance and retirement benefit expenditures and a scheduled 3.0

 Baseline Other Operating Expenditures decreased by \$18,000.
 This decrease was to adjust budget lines to match past actual expenditures.